nate-26/School_Obsidian_Vault/Computer Architecture/06- Computer History.md

 		- Ran only one application at a time.
 ![[Pasted image 20240930191841.png]]
 ![[Pasted image 20240930191906.png]]

-- Backwards compatibility
+### Backwards Compatibility
 - Backwards compatibility is the ability of a new machine to run software intended for the previous generation.
 	- Essential to modern software industry because users want to spend their money on their core business, not on rewriting or converting software
 - Importance of backwards compatibility
 	- Current PC architecture became near-universal not because it was a good one but because it was created at the right time
 	- Newer machines needed backward compatibility, so we are stuck with that architecture (and its successors) forever
 	- IBM has also provided backwards compatibility for its mainframe line
-- Moore’s Law (1965)
+### Moore’s Law (1965)
 - Gordon Moore (founder of Intel) in 1965: The density of transistors in an integrated circuit will double every year.
 - More recent version: Density of silicon chips doubles every 18 months.
 - Just an approximation
 	- Not a real law like that law of gravity.
 	- That’s why different people have different versions.